belieflab/mooneyFaces/README.md

 # mooneyFaces

-This task presents a randomized array of 48 images of faces.
-Half of the faces are inverted and half are not inverted.
+This task presents a randomized array of 48 images of faces; half of the faces are inverted and half are not inverted.

 The participant is prompted to respond whether the image present was or was not a face, within 5 seconds.